lihai211/quartz/README.md

 Current version is 2.3.0.e1, which is based on 2.3.0.
 (It also includes some minor fixes committed after 2.3.0 release.)

+Evolveum-specific development is carried out on "evolveum-master" branch.
+Original "master" branch is kept intact, except for this one file.

 ## Build instructions: